blopez2010/widget_factory_api/readme.md

 ## Development

+1. Run `yarn` to install packages.
-1. Run `yarn start`  to start the api.
+2. Run `yarn start`  to start the api.
-2. Open the browser in http://localhost:4000/
+3. Open the browser in http://localhost:4000/
-3. Add the following json in the `HTTP HEADERS` tab in the `Playground`
+4. Add the following json in the `HTTP HEADERS` tab in the `Playground`

 ```json
 {